discord-py-ui/discord-ui/README.md

 ## Example

-Here is a small example, that will respond to the pressed button with the content of it or will respond with the content and value of the selected element in an select menu
+This is an example with a slash command, that can create a link button with parameters, a function that will automatically respond to every button and menu with the value they pressed and a command that will send a button example

 ```py
 import discord